 The methods available to pay driving tickets in Arizona generally vary from court to court.
 While most courts allow drivers to pay traffic fines online in AZ, this option may be unavailable in certain circumstances.
 For example, criminal traffic violations, which are considered misdemeanors, will require you to settle the issue in person through the corresponding court.
 Review several methods to pay speeding tickets in AZ and other types of citations in the sections below.

 Paying an Arizona Ticket Online and by Phone

-Drivers can generally pay traffic citations online in Arizona through the official Arizona Courts payment system.
+Licensed AZ drivers can generally pay traffic citations online in Arizona through the official Arizona Courts payment system.
 To initiate the process of paying traffic tickets online through the official state courts website, you must first enter your notice number, your traffic citation number or your case number.
 After the system locates your AZ traffic fine information, you can finalize the procedure by providing your credit card information.
 Certain state courts offer the option to pay traffic tickets online through their official websites as well.